baisinthehole/Client-Server/README.md

 It should not be used, as it is, in any kind of professional software as it is still in development.

-I'm working on a report to make it more understandable to people who want to learn how it is structured
+The report describes how the programs are structured and implemented.

 You can reach me at "helmer.n@hotmail.com".